 Alphabet Slides is a fun and super simple to set up fine motor activity for toddlers!
 It’s also a great way to learn or practice letters and colour recognition.

 Do you have magnetic letters and numbers on your fridge and are looking for a fun way to use them?

-Check out this fun and easy to make fine motor dropping activity using cardboard tubes and magnetic letters!
+Check out this fun and easy to make fine motor activity for toddlers using cardboard tubes and magnetic letters!